pkardas/notes/books/clean-code.md

 Don't be afraid to make a name long.
 The more function arguments the worse - difficulties with testing.

 Passing a boolean flag to a function is extremely ugly.
-Grouping arguments into objects seems like cheating but it is not.
+Grouping arguments into objects seems like cheating, but it is not.

 Functions should have no side effects